Saterwang/StreamDeck_Win7/README.md

 Based on the great job of [AutoHotkey.Interop](https://github.com/amazing-andrew/AutoHotkey.Interop) and [StreamDeckSharp](https://github.com/OpenStreamDeck/StreamDeckSharp).

+The is not a offical project, and also not related to Elgato Systems GmbH in any way.

 ## Features
 Trigger AHK command or script by StreamDeck Buttons, so you can send key combination or start a exe process, etc.